ianspetnagel/Gaussian-Mixture-Modeling/README.md

 <img width="612" alt="dm33" src="https://github.com/ianspetnagel/Gaussian-Mixture-Modeling/assets/62821052/9db2e158-88a1-47b4-bb74-b8370883df71">

 **Part 2**

-The second part of this project uses the Car Evaluation Dataset.
+The second part of this project (IanSpetnagelGMMcardataset) uses the Car Evaluation Dataset.
 I again will compute the Gaussian Mixture Model.
 To do this I imported the text file into Excel to transform it into a .csv format.
 I then adjusted the data to be entirely numerical.
 Previously the data contained text attributes but I adjusted each category to have numerical rankings as listed in the parentheses below.
 Our “species” are the classes.

 <pre>
 buying:   vhigh(4), high (3), med(2), low(1).